Port Authority of New York and New Jersey: Airports

 Both Kennedy and LaGuardia airports are owned by the City of New York and leased to the Port Authority for operating purposes.
 Newark Liberty is owned by the cities of Elizabeth and Newark and is also leased to the Authority.
 In 2007, Stewart International Airport, owned by the State of New York, was leased to the Port Authority.
-The Port Authority officially took over select management functions of the Atlantic City International Airport on July 1, 2013, in conjunction with the South Jersey Transportation Authority, which leases the airport site from the FAA.

 JFK, LaGuardia, and Newark Liberty as a whole form the largest airport system in the United States, second in the world in terms of passenger traffic, and first in the world by total flight operations, with JFK being the 19th busiest in the world and the 6th busiest in the U.S.

 Heliports

 The Authority operated the Downtown Manhattan Heliport (Manhattan, New York) until the lease expired in August 2007 but continued to operate it until the next lessee took over.
 The Authority had operated the other heliports in Manhattan but gave up leases for all of them over the years.